- When are your fellowship deadlines?

 Studio visits/manuscript critiques with our Visiting Artists and Writers are scheduled through the Visual Arts and Writing Coordinators, respectively.
 Please contact email@example.com or firstname.lastname@example.org for more information.

-Can I buy out of my work exchange?
+Can I buy out of my community service exchange assignment?

 Yes.
-If you find that your work-exchange assignment is getting in the way of your studio time, you may buy out at a cost of $150/week.
-If you think you might want to buy out, please discuss plans with your work-exchange supervisor as soon as possible, since they will need to make arrangements for coverage of your shift.
+If you find that your community service exchange assignment is getting in the way of your studio time, you may buy out at a cost of $150/week.
+If you think you might want to buy out, please discuss plans with your supervisor as soon as possible, since they will need to make arrangements for coverage of your shift.

 FAQs for international residents